You will progress more quickly toward improved health if you remove some key psychological obstacles.

 This idea will make sense to those of you who have had a young child (son, daughter, niece, nephew) in your life; it’s likely that you’ve witnessed them very lovingly clinging to a beat-up stuffed animal or blanket that you would be mortified to donate to the Goodwill.

-For that child though, that tattered piece of cloth stuffed with polyfill, symbolizes nothing less than their connection to a sense of inner calm and security.
+For that child though, that tattered piece of cloth stuffed with polyfill, symbolizes nothing less than their connection to a sense of serenity and security.

 In psychological terms, that item is referred to as a transitional object and it becomes an external representation of that which brings them comfort (their primary caretaker).